What Is A Favorite In Sports Betting?

 Favorite meaning

-A common question in sports betting is “what is a favorite?” and “who is the favorite?”.
+A common question in sports betting is “What is a favorite?” and “Who is the favorite?”.
 The meaning of a favorite is simple – it is the side that oddsmakers believe is more likely to win a given game or matchup.

-Betting favorite in Sports Explained
+Betting favorite in sports explained

-Unless both sides are equal, there will be a favorite and an underdog in any game or matchup.
+Unless both sides are equal, there will be a favorite pick and an underdog in any game or matchup.
 The favorite is viewed as being more likely to win by the sportsbook, whereas the underdog is less likely.
 When betting on a favorite there will be a price either in odds or points given in a point spread.
 You will either have to bet more on a favorite for the same payout as you would on an underdog (money line), or the favorite will need to win by more points (point spread) for you to cash your bet.
 You might wonder how to know which side is the favorite; let’s get into that.

 How do I know who is the favorite?

 It is easy to ascertain which team is the favorite in a sports matchup.
-On the money line, you will see “minus odds” on any favorite, meaning there will be a minus sign (-) before the odds.
+On the money line, you will see “minus odds” on any favorite, meaning there will be a minus sign (-) before the betting odds.
 An example would be -140.
 That means that you would need to wager $140 for every $100 you would win.
-The number always indicates what needs to be staked in order to win $100.
+The number always indicates what needs to be wagered to win $100.
 Of course, you do not always have to bet that much – you could instead stake $1.40 to win $1.

 When it comes to point spreads, the favorite is the team that is giving points.
 Let’s say that the Kansas City Chiefs are playing the Los Angeles Rams, and the Chiefs are -3.5.
 That means that they need to win by four or more points for the bet to win.
 If the Chiefs win the game but only by two points, then the bet is a loser.